-Foot function desribes the way in which the foot moves every time we take a step.
+Foot function describes the way the foot moves every time we take a step.

-The function of the foot relies heavily on the underlying structure (see previous page).
-In order for the foot to propel us forward efficiently, however, it must be able to change between being a strong rigid structure and a softer more flexible one.
+To propel us forward efficiently, each foot must change between being a strong rigid structure and a softer more flexible one.

-The combination of the stable and sturdy 3-arched bone structure and the more mobile and elastic soft tissues means that the function of the foot can alternate between the following states:
+The combination of the stable and sturdy 3-arched bone structure and the more mobile and elastic soft tissues means that foot function alternates between the following states:

-- a mobile adapter - the soft tissues expand which allows the arches to lower.
-This action is the body's defence mechanicsm, designed to prevent damage and jarring to the weight-bearing joints throughout the body;
+- a mobile adapter - the soft tissues expand and the foot pronates, which allows the arches to lower.
+This flexibility prevents damage and jarring to the weight-bearing joints;

-- a rigid lever - the soft tissues contract which causes the arches heighten.
+- a rigid lever - the soft tissues contract and the foot supinates, which causes the arches heighten.
 This rigidity provides strength and power that propels us forward.

-The sequence and timing of the foot motion as it switches between a mobile adapter and a rigid lever is termed the Gait Cycle.
+The sequence and timing of the foot motion as it switches between a mobile adapter and a rigid lever is termed the Gait Cycle (details below)

 The Gait Cycle begins when the heel of the left foot first comes into contact with the ground (heel strike), and ends with the next heel strike of the same foot.
 The diagram below shows the phases of the Gait Cycle: